 Find Trip Resources

-Prepare for your trip with training & educational resources Connect with other organizations Visit Medical Outreach Exchange
+Prepare for your trip with training & educational resources and Connect with other organizations.
+Visit Medical Outreach Exchange

 Medical Outreach Exchange

 Learn about the Safe Surgery Initiative, Connect with other organizations, or Contribute to our blog.
 Visit Medical Outreach Exchange for more.

 Medical professionals can order free medicines & supplies for their volunteer mission.
 Visit Medical Outreach Access for more information.

 The volunteer teams supported by Americares Medical Outreach treat nearly 700,000 primary care patients and perform over 40,000 surgeries in a given year.
 Each year, these volunteer health care professionals bring quality health care to more people around the world, while strengthening local health care institutions.

 “If we did not have Americares support, we could not have saved her life.
 Medicine and surgery is always delivered one patient at a time.
 I am deeply in debt to Americares.
 Thank you.”

 Americares has supported volunteer medical teams with product donations and other resources for nearly three decades.

 Visit our Medical Outreach Exchange to learn more about volunteer medical missions and find tools to prepare for the mission.
 Medical professionals who wish to request medicine and supplies for their volunteer trip can register and order online at our Medical Outreach Access portal.

 Timing of doc’s visit saves young boy.